Close

 Will Medical Guardian help prevent falls?

-Medical Guardian offers optional fall detection to get you the help you need if you do experience a fall.
-To prevent falls before they happen, exercise and good health are always key, according to the National Institute on Aging8.
-Home safety modifications also help prevent falls in more dangerous areas, like a bathroom.
-Check out the NCOA Falls Free CheckUp to determine your risk for falls and what actions you should take to reduce your personal risks.
+Medical Guardian offers optional fall detection, which enables devices to automatically contact a monitoring center if you experience a fall.
+To prevent falls before they happen, exercise and good health are always key, according to the National Institute on Aging.5.
+Home safety modifications also help prevent falls in more dangerous areas, like bathrooms.
+Check out NCOA Falls Free CheckUp to determine your risk for falls and what actions you should take to reduce your personal risks.

 For more help with fall prevention, see our Falls Prevention for Older Adults and Falls Prevention for Caregivers pages.